Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: System Model

 On one hand, problem (\ref{centralized problem - general problem}) can be solved using single-agent Q-learning \cite{Suttonintroduction} and the solution $\pi^{*} (\cdot)$ obtained by Q-learning is guaranteed to be the optimal control policy, given some non-restricting conditions \cite{jaakkola1994convergence}.
-On the other hand, the use-cases of the centralized approach are limited to the applications in which there is a permanent communication link with unlimited rate between the agents and the controller.
+On the other hand, the use-cases of the centralized approach are limited to the applications in which there is a permanent communication link with an unlimited bit-budget between the agents and the controller.
 Whereas these conditions are not met in many remote applications, where there is no communication infrastructure to connect the agents to the central controller.

-Given sufficient training time, and channels with sufficient rate of communication between the agents and the central controller, the centralized algorithm provides us with a performance upper bound in maximizing the objective function (\ref{centralized problem - general problem}).
-The aim of this paper is, however, to introduce decentralized approaches which are run over rate-limited communication channels with comparable performance.
+Given sufficient training time, and channels with the sufficient rate of communication between the agents and the central controller, the centralized algorithm provides us with a performance upper bound in maximizing the objective function (\ref{centralized problem - general problem}).
+Perfect communication between the central controller and distributed agents, however, may not exist due to the resource limitations of the telecommunication/communication network.
+Thus, the aim of this paper is to introduce decentralized approaches which are run over practical bit-budgeted communication channels, yet show comparable performance levels.
+In the distributed scenario, the agents do not communicate with a central controller, but the bit-budgeted communications are performed for inter-agent message exchange.
+The centralized problem can be presented by an MDP and be solved efficiently by a single agent reinforcement learning algorithm.
+As explained in the section \ref{subsect: contributions}, the decentralized problem is a more complicated/general form of Dec-POMDP, where we know that a Dec-POMDP is already much more complex than an MDP to solve \cite{oliehoek2007dec} - to see further insights about the significance and the applications of the decentralized problem see e.g., \cite{mostaani2021task}.